-In an effort to support outstanding student pilots, the AOPA Foundation will be awarding various scholarships, ranging from $2,500 to $12,000, in 2016.
+In an effort to support outstanding student pilots, the AOPA Foundation awards various scholarships, ranging from $2,500 to $5,000, in 2017.

-Scholarship applications are due on Thursday, July 7, 2016, at 9:00 PM EST and winners will be announced in August 2016.
+Scholarship applications are due on Wednesday, May 31, 2017, at noon EST and winners will be announced in June 2017.

 A special thank you to those who have donated to the AOPA Foundation in support of the Flight Training Scholarship Program.
 Because of you, we are able to support passionate aviators of all ages who serve as lifelong ambassadors for general aviation.

 Scholarship applicants must meet all of the following criteria:

 Please read through the Frequently Asked Questions before emailing AOPA with a question.

 The application deadline is noon (EST) on Wednesday, May 31, 2017.